 What Causes Hair Loss in Women?

-As many as 2 out of 3 women experience hair loss after menopause, resulting in thin spots and even bald spots.
-This can cause a woman to feel less feminine and beautiful, which in turn can affect her quality of life.
+As many as 2 out of 3 women experience hair loss after menopause, resulting in thin areas and even bald spots.
+This can cause a woman to feel less feminine and attractive, which can affect her quality of life.

 In women, hair loss does not follow the same pattern as that in men.
 Hair is often lost near the part of the hair, a few centimeters behind the hairline, or along the sides of the hairline, resulting in an overall appearance of thinness.